|Prominent Traditional leaders|

 In the main coastal towns, there was an Arab governor called a Liwali.
 In the interior, there were junior administrators called Akidas.
 Akidas were mainly Arabs or Swahili people.
 Under the Akidas, there were local chiefs or village headmen called Jumbes.
 Their main duty and responsibility was mainly to collect taxes.

-The Jumbes were generally poorly supervised and they therefore had a lot of power in the areas.
+The Jumbes were generally poorly supervised and they, therefore, had a lot of power in the areas.
 This made them very unpopular.

 Germans did not make any effort to know the local people who were their subjects

-In the few areas where there was a strong centralised traditional government indirect rule was used.
+In the few areas where there was a strong centralized traditional government indirect rule was used.
 Germans were encouraged to settle in the northern highlands and plant cash crops for export to Germany.
 This was not successful.
 The government then decided to encourage local people to grow cotton.

 Some African Farmers were willing to grow cotton but other farmers refused.
 The Germans then decided to force the people to grow crops.
 Those who refused to grow crops were beaten and mistreated.
 Those whose harvest was poor were also punished since it was felt that they had not put in enough effort.
 This was highly resented by the local people in Tanganyika.

 By 1905, the Germans had felt confident that their policies and activities had become very successful.
-On the contrary the local people had many grievances against their rule.
+On the contrary, the local people had many grievances against their rule.
 They also objected to being forced by the Germans to grow crops and to the brutal methods used to ensure that their orders were being obeyed.
 It was mainly such grievances that led to the outbreak of the Maji Maji Rebellion in 1905.

 The French established what they called “four communes” of Senegal - St. Louis, Dakar, Goree and Rufisque.
 The French practised the policy of Assimilation.
 This meant that the African people were to assimilate or absorb the French culture.
 In return, they were promised equal status socially, economically and politically as the other French citizens.
 As it turned out later, this equality was only in theory but not in practice.
 During assimilation, blacks were to meet the following conditions.